-- 1. Nearly all academic skills will be associated with PLDs at a variety of grades between grade 3 and high school.
-Few if any academic skills will first occur before grade 3 At Target or after high school At Target. - 2.
+- 1. The academic skills needed for postsecondary education opportunities will be aligned with At Target PLDs at a range of grades between grade 3 and high school. - 2.
 Because academic skills may be associated with multiple opportunities and with soft skills needed for employment and education, we expected Hypothesis 1 to hold for academic skills associated with employment opportunities, education opportunities, and soft skills.